Causal Inference with Truncation-by-Death and Unmeasured Confounding: Identification and Estimation

-\begin{remark} If $V$ is not binary, then there are many possible ways to construct substitutional variables because only two values of $V$ are required to identify the causal estimand.
-By using Lebesgue integration on $\mathcal{V}$ instead of simple contrast, different weights (positive or negative) can be imposed on the possible values of $V$.
-Different choices of $h(v,x)$ can lead to a unique solution for $\Delta(x)$.
-A similar issue for the bridge function in proximal causal inference was discussed in \citet{cui2020semiparametric}.
-For example, if $V$ is continuous, then we let
+\begin{remark} If $V$ is not binary, then there are many possible ways to construct $h(v,x)$ since only two values of $V$ are required for identification.
+Different choices of $h(v,x)$ can lead to a unique solution of $\Delta_{\C}$.
+For example, we can take $h(v,x) = v - E(V|X=x)$. \end{remark}